schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Blooded Relaxation

-A unsealed poultry trimmer contains a observer at a billiard room.
+A unsealed poultry trimmer contains an observer at a billiard room.

 ## Toxicity